SalehTZ/my-website/content/posts/ai/n8n/how_to_deploy_n8n_on_server_Nginx/index.en.md

 cd /opt/n8n
 ```

 Now, create a file named `docker-compose.yml` within this directory and paste the following content.
-Pay close attention to the environment variables, especially the one crucial for our fix.
+Pay close attention to the environment variables, especially the one crucial for our "Connection Lost" fix.

 ```yaml
 version: '3.8'